 Neil: You and your Rodney Bewes fixation.
-No, it is not Rodney Bewes.
+No, it isn’t Rodney Bewes.
 Never ask me that again.

 Sue: What do you make of that, Nic?

-Nicol rolls her eyes.
-But what do you expect from someone who thought The Texas Chainsaw Massacre was a comedy.
-OK, maybe she’s right, but for her to work that out when she was 14 years of age still worries me.
+Nicol rolls her eyes, but what do you expect from someone who thought The Texas Chainsaw Massacre was a comedy.
+Yes, I know she’s right, but for her to work that out at the age of 14 still worries me.

-Sue: I really like this fight.
+Sue: I really like this fight scene.
 It’s realistic because it’s so clumsy.

-The episode concludes with Doctor Who‘s most notorious cliffhanger, as Goth holds the Doctor’s head under water and the director, David Maloney, holds it in a freeze-frame.
+The episode ends with one of Doctor Who’s most notorious cliffhangers, as Goth holds the Doctor’s head under the water.

 Me: Too strong?